 Nathan describes the journey through grief to resiliency as often like a rollercoaster and feels that being willing to ask for and accept help from family, friends and counsellors that you can trust helps to deal with the inevitable ups and downs.
 Grief is an individual journey, but is not one that must be travelled alone.
 He states, “I have learned that to ask for help does not come from being weak, but rather shows that I am strong enough to know I don’t have all the answers myself.”
 Nathan no longer allows his unfortunate circumstances to define him but rather choses to incorporate his personal growth from his losses in making him the motivated, vibrant young man he is today.
 Nathan’s devoted aunt and younger sister are also incredibly proud of him.

-Emily Matin is the recipient of an honourary Resiliency Scholarship for 2017.
-A lifelong resident of Guelph, she studies biological science at the University of Guelph.
+A lifelong resident of Guelph, Emily studies biological science at the University of Guelph.
 She courageously shared her story of “resiliency in the process of growing into a young adult while being immersed in intense grief and sadness.”
 At just 12 years old, her older brother Aaron died by suicide.
 She shared a close sibling bond with him and describes him as her role model.
 Sadly, within 18 months of this tragedy, she also lost both of her grandparents.
 Despite strong support from her parents, these losses plunged Emily into a state of hopelessness where she was unable to envision a positive future for herself.